William “Bill” Andrew Russell

 January 29, 1928-October 13, 2022

-TRAER-William “Bill” Andrew Russell, 94, of Traer, Iowa sadly passed away on Thursday, October 13, 2022, at Spanish Peaks Veterans Living Community Center in Walsenburg, Colorado.
+TRAER-William “Bill” Andrew Russell, 94, of Traer, Iowa, passed away on Thursday, October 13, 2022, at Spanish Peaks Veterans Living Community Center in Walsenburg, Colorado.

 Bill, son of John and Emily (Zabokrtsky) Russell, was born January 29, 1928, in Fairfax, Iowa.
 The family moved to a farm in Geneseo Township in 1942, and Bill graduated from Geneseo High School in 1945.
 He helped on the farm and worked for his older brother, Dale, until Bill was drafted into the U.S. Army in November 1950.
 Bill served in Korea and was honorably discharged as a staff sergeant first class August 16, 1952.